Read statement below, or download/ print it here.

 Knock-out, Exhibition of works by Oliva Bax, end of residency show, Lockbund Gallery 2019.

 Alongside edition casting Lockbund have been commissioned to cast many public monuments; HRH Queen Elizabeth II in Runnymeade, Shakespeare in Stratford-upon-Avon, Merlin at Rolls-Royce in Filton, The Oaks Disaster Memorial in Barnsley amongst others.
-A Current public artwork the foundry is working to produce is a monument celebrating the key workers of the Coronavirus pandemic which will be unveiled in November 2021.
+The most recent public artwork the foundry has produced is a monument celebrating the key workers of the Coronavirus pandemic which was unveiled in November 2021.

 Lockbund Gallery held its first exhibition in the gardens of the premises in 1991.
 This began a programme of exhibitions showcasing the works of Simon and Jane alongside other local artists and later including foundry clients in solo shows and annually in Oxfordshire Art Weeks.
 The Gallery has created a thriving collaborative relationship with local, regional and international artists and galleries and has become a space to access contemporary art in a rural setting.